KenLaa/Playtomic_Sniping_Bot/README.md

 ![Padelbot](logo.jpg)

-A bot that specifically recognizes free slots in Playtomic and draws the user's attention to them by e-mail.
-Filter criteria can be used to configure the times and duration searched for as well as preferred courts.
-Can be operated both locally and via GitHub Actions.
+This bot detects available time slots on Playtomic and notifies the user via email when matching slots are found.
+You can configure filter criteria to search for specific times, durations, and preferred courts.
+The bot can be run either locally or through GitHub Actions.

-The following must be considered in order to use it:
+Important considerations for usage:

-- Write the necessary data in the config file (if the bot is to be operated locally)
+- Enter the required data in the config file if the bot is to be run locally.
-- Store the necessary secrets in Github (if the bot is to run in GitHub Actions)
+- Store the necessary secrets in GitHub if the bot is to run via GitHub Actions.
-- The bot is in German by default, so adjust the mail notification in the language of your choice if necessary.
+- The bot is set to German by default, so make sure to adjust the email notification language if necessary.
-- Customize the Playtomic-Booking URL of your club (@main.py).
+- Customize the Playtomic booking URL for your club in the @main.py file.
-- Set the filter criteria by setting parameters for start_time, days, court_names and min_duration.
+- Set the filter criteria by defining parameters like start_time, days, court_names, and min_duration.